xsymmetry9/school/README.md

-This is a Ruby On rails course on Udemy
+This is a Ruby On rails course on Udemy by Gary Lei